WordPress Full Site Editing: What it is & How It Can Shape the Future of WordPress

 Will WordPress Full Site Editing Affect the Existing Plugins & Themes?

-We can not yet tell you that it will have a disastrous impact or not.
+We can not yet tell you whether it will have a disastrous impact or not.
 But while using the FSE (Beta) using the Q Theme, we did have to reactive a few plugins before we were able to use it.

-But this can be a glitch they will solve, or a new guideline might be coming towards us, so that the developers and site owners can be prepared for a possible change that they have to make to make their plugins and sites compatible with the WordPress full site editing.
+But this can be a glitch they will solve, or a new guideline might be coming towards us so that the developers and site owners can be prepared for a possible change that they have to make to make their plugins and sites compatible with the WordPress full site editing.

 As for the themes, I talked above about the new reusable custom templates and their impacts on the themes.
 But what we noticed is that templates are not being stored in the theme itself, rather it is saved globally.
-So even if you use a different theme, later on, you can use that templates again.
+So even if you use a different theme, later on, you can use that template again.

 But for making the themes compatible with the block-based editor, theme developers will have a lot of tasks ahead, that is for sure.

 Page builders are the direct competitors of the WordPress full site editing feature, no doubt about that.
-But the most popular drag & drop page builders like Elementor, Divi, or Beaver has a lot of features and pre-made templates that are popular with millions of people.
+But the most popular drag & drop page builders like Elementor, Divi, or Beaver have a lot of features and pre-made templates that are popular with millions of people.

 We are not expecting them to vanish overnight, rather their ease of use will make them a good contender along with the WordPress full site editing.
-And they will surely get the fast mover advantage.
+And they will surely get the fast-mover advantage.
 But as Gutenberg improves and provides as much function as the likes of Elementor, while being a core part of WordPress, we are not yet sure if the page builder will stay relevant in the far future.